jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 I’ve encountered methods that are hundreds of lines long, which obviously violate SRP.
 Each of these methods grew slowly – one shortcut convenience at a time.

 Most visual editors can display at most about 50 lines of code on the screen.
 Any part of a method which I cannot see, I must retain in my head to understand the behavior implemented with a method.
-If a method is 500 lines, long, I can only see at most 10% of the method at any given time.
+If a method is 500 lines long, I can only see at most 10% of the method at any given time.
 I’m too old to hold the remaining 90% in my mind.

 <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbzhpOHpjbDc3MDdjcG1lcGVrNGZmbmI3dWZvMG5taXR3dWo0dGxsayZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/V8PO3o4IIPgCiIMnme/giphy.gif" alt="Rollercoaster" title="Image Source: https://www.flickr.com/photos/hahatango/2161518548" width = "35%" align="right" style="padding-right: 20px;">